 Unfortunately, fraud is something we all need to be on the lookout for, both at home and abroad.
 From email phishing scams to fraudulent phone calls, people really need to be on their toes.
-Just a few days ago, officers from the NYPD 121st Precinct talked to local bank customers about protecting their money and detecting ATM skimming.
+Earlier this year, officers from the NYPD 121st Precinct talked to local bank customers about protecting their money and detecting ATM skimming.
 They shared some tips in the tweet below:

 Neighborhood Coordination Officers visiting local establishments to instruct customers and employees about detecting and preventing ATM skimming!

 ✅ Inspect machine before use pic.twitter.com/U1sjhvMC6g

 — NYPD 121st Precinct (@NYPD121Pct) February 3, 2022